-Whether it’s just for a semester or for the length of your undergraduate degree, deciding to study in Italy is the start of an important new chapter in your life.
-You’ll always remember Rome as the place where you made friends from all over the world, honed your academic talents, and developed a diverse skill set that opened many doors after graduation.
+Deciding to study in Italy marks an important new chapter in your life.
+You’ll remember Rome as the place where you made friends from all over the world, honed your academic talents, and developed a diverse skillset that opened many doors after graduation.

 But university can be a huge leap from high school.
-You’ll have more independence, and with it more responsibility for your own learning.
-Plus, between course work, exciting campus events and field trips to historical sites, students in Rome have so much to take in!
-You’ll want to make sure you remember absolutely every educational tidbit that comes your way.
-While you’re soaking it all in, you might find that the way you studied in high school just doesn’t seem to cut it in this new, dynamic environment.
+You’ll have more independence, and more responsibility for your own learning.
+Plus, between course work, campus events, and field trips, students in Rome have so much to take in!
+You might find that how you studied in high school just doesn’t cut it in this new, dynamic environment.

-It’s normal to feel that an academic upgrade is in order when you transition to college – which is why we’ve put together these four tips to help you study more effectively, and ultimately retain more of what you learn.
+It’s normal to want an academic upgrade during college—which is why we’ve put together these four tips to help you study and retain information more effectively.

 Use Active Listening to Take Better Notes

-This process will help you identify and internalize important concepts, which you can later record in your notes.
-This way, what you write down will make perfect sense to you later because you’ve already thought things through and articulated key points in your OWN words.
+This process will help you identify and internalize concepts.
+What you write down will make perfect sense later, because you’ve already thought things through and articulated key points in your OWN words.

-Pro Tip: To be as active as possible in your classes, it’s best to review your last set of notes before your upcoming lecture—you’ll end up contributing more to the conversation, make important connections, and ultimately remember new content more thoroughly.
+To be as active as possible in your classes, review your last set of notes before your upcoming lecture—you’ll contribute more to the conversation, make important connections, and remember new content more thoroughly.

-If you notice yourself reading the same sentence over and over again during a study session, take a break!
-It’s a well-known fact that our ability to retain information diminishes around the 30—40 minute mark.
-That’s why most professors warn their students against last minute cramming, which generally results in only partial comprehension and retention.
+If you’re reading sentences over and over again during a study session, take a break!
+Our ability to retain information diminishes around the 30- to 40-minute mark.
+That’s why most professors warn students against last-minute cramming, which generally results in only partial comprehension and retention.

 Practice Teaching Yourself (and Others!)

-Did you know that teaching can also be a great way to learn?
 Instead of focusing on memorization, try studying with the intent of teaching others.
-This method works best if you actually have an audience, like a friend or classmate who is also attending university in Italy.
-If you’re on your own, see if you can explain key ideas out loud, using your own words instead of repeating from your textbook or a class Powerpoint.
+This works best if you have an audience, like a friend or classmate also attending JCU.
+If you’re on your own, try explaining key ideas out loud, using your own words.

-If you can break down important concepts, define important key terms, and give examples to illustrate your meaning – you are on the right track!
-This method is a sure-fire way to boost retention by really entrenching the material in your long-term memory.
+If you can break down important concepts, define key terms, and give illustrative examples, you’re on the right track!
+This is a sure-fire way to boost retention by entrenching the material in your long-term memory.

 Ask Questions and Research the Answers

-It’s tempting to wield the almighty highlighter when settling down for a study session, but it’s time we took a good hard look at its usefulness.
-Highlighting only singles out individual facts and words, and can hamper a student’s ability to make thematic connections between ideas.
-Instead of highlighting items, make a list of terms to define and questions to answer.
-The process of researching and developing answers in your own words really helps boost understanding and retention.
+While it’s tempting to use a highlighter, this only singles out individual facts and words, and can hamper a student’s ability to make thematic connections between ideas.
+Instead, make a list of terms to define and questions to answer.
+Researching and developing answers in your own words helps boost understanding and retention.

-This tip, like the others we mention here is all about customizing your study strategy.
-We all learn differently and remember differently.
-By formulating concepts in your own words and in your own time, you will find the very best route to retaining, and getting the most out of, new learning!
+These tips are all about customizing your strategy.
+We all learn and remember differently.
+By formulating concepts in your own words and own time, you’ll find the best route to retaining, and getting the most out of, new learning!

 Which of these tips would you try when you study abroad in Italy?